BEST PRACTICES

 Events held once a month from May to August!

-At Future Life Village, the “Best Practices Day” event that features presentations and opportunities for interaction will be held on the second Thursday of each month from May to August.
+At Future Life Village, the “Best Practices Day” event that features presentations and opportunities for interaction held on the second Thursday of each month from May to August.

 Souvenirs